tencent cloud

 Lazy mode

 Lazy mode.
-When this mode is enabled, RabbitMQ will store as many messages as possible on disk to reduce memory usage.
+When this mode is enabled, RabbitMQ will store messages in the queue on the disk as much as possible to reduce memory usage.

 String ("lazy")